MicrosoftDocs/dynamics365smb-docs/financials/warehouse-how-to-set-up-locations-to-use-bins.md

 To use the bin functionality at a location, you first activate the functionality on the **Location** card.
 Then you design the item flow at the location by specifying bin codes in setup fields that represent the different flows.

 > [!NOTE]
 >  Before you can specify bin codes on the location card, the bin codes must be created.
-For more information, see [How to: Create Bins in the Bin Creation Worksheet](../how-to-create-bins-in-the-bin-creation-worksheet.md).
+For more information, see [How to: Create Bins](warehouse-how-to-create-individual-bins.md).

 ## To set up a location to use bins
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Locations**, and then choose the related link.